-Aside from the learning opportunities provided, Northeastern has more to offer.
-The school has Division I sports teams that draw student athletes from all over.
-The athletics program is very accomplished and continues to be successful.
-As well, the campus is on the larger side for a city school with 73 acres.
-Throughout the school there is a very modern feel with newly renovated research facilities.
-The university is also slightly tucked away from the city, creating a community of sorts.
+In addition to its learning opportunities, Northeastern has Division I sports teams; their very accomplished athletics program draws student athletes from across the country.
+The campus is on the larger side for a city school with 73 acres.
+The school has a modern feel with newly renovated research facilities.
+The campus is also slightly tucked away from the city, creating a community of sorts.
 It is considered a large school with around 20,000 total students enrolled.
-According to College Niche’s list of the “2017 Best Colleges in America”, Northeastern is rated number 52.
+According to College Niche’s list of the “2017 Best Colleges in America,” Northeastern is rated #52.
 Based on the school’s well known reputation, admissions are very competitive, with only a 32% acceptance rate.
-Northeastern attracts students from around the world, to apply and hopefully become apart of the 32%.
+Northeastern attracts students nationally, as well as from around the world.

-By the end of the tour, the pros of going to a city school, such as Northeastern, seemed to outnumber the cons.
-Northeastern has so much to offer to students and the location can be easily turned into a positive aspect.
-The location of the university contributes to the core goals of engaging students into the real world and prepare them for life far after graduation.
+By the end of my tour, the pros of going to a city school, such as Northeastern, seemed to outnumber the cons.
+Northeastern has so much to offer students, and the location can be easily turned into a positive aspect.
 The urban location connects students to the rest of the world and and provides them with many opportunities that traditional colleges cannot always offer.
 Northeastern truly epitomizes the experiences and opportunities everyone should have in college.